-Our potential revenue in the United Kingdom is substantially dependent on government funding arrangements
+Our potential revenue in the United Kingdom is substantially dependent on government funding arrangements.

-In the United Kingdom, an award from the Innovation Technology Payment Program of the NHS and evidence-based recommendations published in December 2019 by NICE offer the potential for us to generate revenue from the treatment of CH.
-This is the primary commercial channel from which our United Kingdom revenue is derived.
+In the United Kingdom, an award from the NHS called the Innovation Technology Payment Program, or ITP, offers the potential for us to generate revenue from the treatment of CH.
+This award, which has been extended until March 2021, is the primary commercial channel from which our United Kingdom revenue is derived and is supported by a December 2019 recommendation for the use of gammaCore in CH from the National Institute for Health and Care Excellence, or NICE.
 The cost of compliance with applicable U.K. laws and regulations could negatively harm us and our business.
 Additionally, the government funding arrangements provided by the NHS and NICE could be withdrawn if we do not comply with the terms and conditions of such arrangements, or if the programs are not extended or curtailed.
 Any of these contingencies could have an adverse effect on our potential U.K. revenue.

-We rely on third parties to conduct and support clinical trials and investigator - initiated trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials. \
+We rely on third parties to conduct and support clinical trials and investigator - initiated trials, and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such trials.

 We do not independently conduct clinical trials for our product candidates.
 We rely on third parties, such as CROs, clinical data management organizations, medical institutions and clinical investigators, to perform this function.
-Currently, we have a number of ongoing investigator-initiated trials, or IITs, including an IIT for nVNS stimulation in COVID-19 patients in Spain, and plans for additional IITs in the United States.
+Currently, we have a number of ongoing investigator-initiated trials, or IITs, including IITs for nVNS stimulation in COVID-19 patients in Spain and the United States.
+We frequently review both proposals for new trials and the performance of ongoing trials, and our reviews may result in changes to our future obligations.
 Our reliance on third parties for clinical development activities reduces our control over these activities but does not relieve us of our responsibilities.
 Furthermore, some of the sites for our investigator-initiated trials are outside the United States.
 The performance of these sites may be adversely affected by various issues, including less advanced medical infrastructure, lack of familiarity with conducting clinical trials in accordance with U.S. standards, insufficient training of personnel, communication difficulties or change in local regulations.
 We remain responsible for ensuring that clinical trials are conducted in accordance with the general investigational plan and protocols for the study.
 Moreover, the FDA requires us to comply with GCP for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of patients in clinical trials are protected.
 Furthermore, these third parties may also have relationships with other entities, including our competitors.
-If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, regulatory clearance or approval for our product candidates and will not be able to, or may be delayed in our efforts to, successfully commercialize our products.
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, regulatory clearance or approval for our product candidates and will not be able to, or may be delayed in our efforts to, su

 Additionally, patient enrollment is affected by many factors beyond our control and the control of the third parties upon whom we rely to conduct IITs.
 As a result, we cannot predict how successful our IITs will be at enrolling patients.
-In particular, enrollment in our IIT for nVNS stimulation in COVID-19 patients in Spain has been slower than expected.
+In particular, enrollment in our IITs for nVNS stimulation in COVID-19 patients in Spain and the United States have been slower than expected.